-This work is licensed under a Creative Commons License.
-Attribution 3.0 Unported (CC BY 3.0) http://creativecommons.org/licenses/by/3.0/ A roll up-type relation can also exist across characteristics other than the.
+A roll up-type relation can also exist across characteristics other than the concept.
 For example, Revenues for geographic area A + Revenues for geographic area B + Revenues for geographic area C = Revenues for all geographic areas.
 This is similar to a roll up as described above.

 2.10.2.
-Financial facts can have a non-numerical relation to another fact
+Facts can have a non-numerical relation to another fact

-Financial facts can have a non-numerical relation to other facts.
+Facts can have a non-numerical relation to other facts.
 For example; inventory policy, revenue recognition policy, and depreciation method all relate to one another in that they are all policies.

 2.10.3.
-Financial facts may not relate to any other financial fact
+Facts may not relate to any other financial fact

-Financial facts may have no relation to any other financial facts, they are unrelated.
+Facts may have no relation to any other financial facts, they are unrelated.
 For example, a subsequent event may not be related to any other financial fact.

-2.11.
-Financial facts have fidelity
+2.10.4.
+Facts have fidelity

 Financial reports are detailed.
 Financial reports have accuracy in reporting details, a characteristic of exactness to reported facts.
-There exists an exactness in fact or with a given quality, condition, or event.
+There exists an exactness in a fact or with a given quality, condition, or event.

-2.12.
+2.10.5.
 Financial reports have integrity